Team-GhostLand/GhostLand7/README.md

 ## Changelogs:

+### 7b35
+- Re-disabled Async

 ### 7b34
-- Disabled Async (for now - will re-disable during pregen p.2), but only on the server (it *might?* be causing some crashes on the client)
+- Enabled Async (for now - will re-disable during pregen p.2), but only on the server (it *might?* be causing some crashes on the client)
 - Removed Ultimine's keybind (it was conflicting with SVC)
 - Disabled leaf piling up from IW